aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ![container network isolation](design/sm-container-network-isolation.png)

 ## Access to resources in VPC
-To avoid making your data and model containers accessible over the internet, we recommend that you create a **private VPC** and configure it to control access to them.
-Using a VPC helps to protect your training containers and data because you can configure your VPC so that it is not connected to the internet.
-Using a VPC also allows you to monitor all network traffic in and out of your training containers by using [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).
+To avoid making your data and model containers accessible over the internet, we recommend that you create a **private VPC** and configure it to control access to your AWS resources.
+Using a VPC helps to protect your training containers and data because you can configure your VPC so that it is not connected to the internet and represents a completely isolated network environment.
+Using a VPC also allows you to monitor all network traffic in and out of your ML containers by using [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).

-You specify your private VPC configuration when you a SageMaker workload (a notebook instance, processing or training job, model) by specifying subnets and security groups.
+You specify your private VPC configuration when you create a SageMaker workload (a notebook instance, processing or training job, model) by selecting a VPC and specifying subnets and security groups.
 When you specify the subnets and security groups, SageMaker creates _elastic network interfaces_ (ENI) that are associated with your security groups in one of the subnets.
 Network interfaces allow your model containers to connect to resources in your VPC.

 Please refer to more details on specific deployment use cases to [10].